-The overall set of geometric parameters of the whole pop-up is obtained by concatenating the geometric parameters of each of its basic mechanisms and extended patches.
+The overall set of geometric parameters of the whole popup is obtained by concatenating the geometric parameters of each of its basic mechanisms and extended patches.
 However, care must be taken with hinge linkages.
-Since two linked mechanisms share a hinge line, we do not need to store the hinge line in both mechanisms, and the dimension of the parameter space is reduced by two.
+Since two linked mechanisms share a hinge line, we do not need to store the hinge line in both mechanisms.
+For all 3 types of hinge linkage, adding a linkage between two basic mechanisms reduces the dimension of the parameter space by two.
 As an example, consider the pop-up in Figure 9.
 It contains 2 PMs, 1 VM, 1 SM, 5 EPs, and two hinge linkages.
 Hence, the dimension of its parameter space is $12 \times 2 + 13 + 5 + 12 \times 5 - 2 \times 2 = 98$.

-In total, a transforming pop-up is fully determined by its linkage tree, giving, its components and their connectivity, and the geometric parameters described above, giving their form.
+In summary: a transforming pop-up is fully determined by its linkage tree, its components and their connectivity, and the geometric parameters described above.